AssassinUKG/Writeups/pwntilldwn/vega/readme.md

 ## SSH (User Vega)

-Now we try the ssh as vega using the mysql creds
+Now we try the ssh as vega using the mysql creds, we can also brute force the SSH but it takes a while.

 ```
 ssh vega@10.150.150.222